The Google Dance

 During a Google dance, there is a fluctuation in the rankings of websites on SERP.
 Pages will be temporarily dropped.
 And in the past, this can last for days.
 When this happens, a lot of people in the search engine optimization industry panics.
 Some people stop building links and start deleting content.
 However, what you should really do at this time is to be patient.
 If Google notices that you are trying to manipulate the results by tweaking elements during the Google dance, they might decide to keep your website in the lower ranks.
 So just keep doing what you’ve been doing all the time.
 When the Google dance is over, you might find your web pages in higher ranks.

 To sum up, Google dance is Google’s random ranking factor that determines your website’s standing in the SERPs.
-You need not worry about the system itself.
+You need to worry about the system itself.
 Instead, you should focus your efforts on your SEO strategies and generate more traffic to your site.